 DISCUSSION:

 The work presented here describes the use of deep learning algorithms to automate the scoring of the MN assay.
 Several recent publications have shown that intuitive, interactive tools allow the creation of deep learning models to analyze image data without the need for in-depth computational knowledge18,19.
 The protocol described in this work using a user interface-driven software package has been designed to work well with very large data files and permit the creation of deep learning models with ease.
-All necessary steps to create and train a CNN model in the AI software package are discussed, permitting highly accurate identification and quantification of all key events in both the Cyt-B and non-Cyt-B versions of the assay.
-Finally, the steps to use this CNN model to classify additional data and evaluate chemical cytotoxicity and MN frequency are described.
+All necessary steps to create and train RF and CNN models in the AI software package are discussed, permitting highly accurate identification and quantification of all key events in both the Cyt-B and non-Cyt-B versions of the assay.
+Finally, the steps to use these deep learning models to classify additional data and evaluate chemical cytotoxicity and MN frequency are described.

 The AI software used in this work has been created with a convenient user interface and constructed to work easily with large datasets generated from IFC systems.
-Training, evaluation, and enhancement of CNN models follow a straightforward iterative approach (Figure 1), and application of the trained models to classify additional data can be accomplished in just a few steps.
+Training, evaluation, and enhancement of deep learning models follow a straightforward iterative approach (Figure 1), and application of the trained models to classify additional data can be accomplished in just a few steps.
 The software contains distinctive cluster (Figure 2) and predict (Figure 3) algorithms that permit rapid assignment of objects into appropriate ground truth model classes.
 The protocol in this paper demonstrates how a CNN model, constructed and trained using AI software, is able to robustly identify all key events in the MN assay; it yields results that compare well to traditional microscopy, thus removing the requirement for image analysis and computer coding experience.
 Furthermore, the interactive model results (Figure 4) permit the investigation of specific events that the model is misclassifying.
 The iterative process permits assigning these misclassified events to the appropriate model classes so that the model can be trained again to enhance accuracy.

 The results presented here (Figure 5) show the evaluation of Mannitol, Etoposide, and MMC using microscopy and a CNN model created in the AI software.
 Using both versions of the MN assay, evaluated with a single AI model, increases in cytotoxicity are consistent with increasing doses for both MMC and Etoposide, while exposure to Mannitol yields no increase in cytotoxicity, as expected.
 For genotoxicity evaluation, significant (Fisher's Exact Test, one-sided) increases in MN frequency were demonstrated using MMC and Etoposide but not using Mannitol.
 Results for both microscopy and the AI model compared well across the dose ranges for each chemical tested.